YIJING DAO

 Gregory C Richter’s translations

 The Yijing is among Prof Richter's translations (well, the Zhouyi to be precise, the judgments and lines).
 He provides the pinyin, followed by a word-by-word translation, then a translation that makes sense of the words.
 The actual characters translated are in capitals, while added words for sense are lower-case.
 Quite a tight and agreeable translation in a PDF of 128 pages.
 Well worth looking at.
-Also translations of The 'Doctrine of the Mean' and 'The Great Learning', as well as Sunzi's 'Art of War', all presented in the same manner.
+Also translations of 'The Doctrine of the Mean' and 'The Great Learning', as well as Sunzi's 'Art of War', all presented in the same manner [Internet Archive copy].

 Thomas Meyer's Yijing translation [PDF]

-This very interesting translation is tucked away on The Jargon Society site.
-The title of Meyer's 159-page work is 'easy answers: THEY ARE NONE', with the sub-subtitle: 'Being a novel tracing of THE I CHING seen to by Thos.
+[Internet Archive copy] The title of Meyer's 159-page work is 'easy answers: THEY ARE NONE', with the sub-subtitle: 'Being a novel tracing of THE I CHING seen to by Thos.
 Meyer.'
 Quite quirky, and yet done with a lot of care and knowledge.
 The actual translation is pretty good, if a little staccato.
 Contains at the end a lexicon of characters and concordance by pinyin.
 I was surprised though, given his familiarity with Chinese, that he translated the second line of hexagram 44 as:

 A tank.
 In there a fish.
 No worries.
 No benefit to the guests.